jamie120/ms4-wild-mile/testing.md

 * Check all links operate as required -:white_check_mark:

 ### Sign in and logout Fixes
-- Remove home link from sign in page - Not required
+- Remove home link from sign-in page - Not required

 # **Register**